Lake County Sheriff's Department (Indiana): History

 The first sheriff was elected in 1837, when Lake County was organized.

-Notorious gangster John Dillinger was held in the Lake County jail from January of 1934 to March, when he escaped.
+Notorious gangster John Dillinger was held in the Lake County jail from January 1934 to March, when he escaped.
 The sheriff at the time was Lillian Holley, who held the office after the previous sheriff, her husband Roy, was shot and killed: although the media mocked her for Dillinger's escape, the fault lay with the prison warden and his officers.

 In 1975, the Sheriff was found in contempt for failing to improve conditions at the jail.

 In 1985, Sheriff Rudy Bartolomei was indicted on corruption charges.

 Bartolomei later turned state witness and was placed in witness protection after providing testimony against several Lake County political figures.

 In 1990 the burned body of a deputy and his wife were found in a car in Gary, Indiana.
 The deputy was due to testify in a federal racketeering trial against a Merrillville town councilman.

 In 2016, Sheriff John Buncich was indicted on federal public corruption and bribery charges.
 His chief deputy and another person were also named in the charges.

-In 2021, officers of the Crown Point, Indiana police department began to pursued a vehicle for speeding well above the posted speed limit.
+In 2021, officers of the Crown Point, Indiana police department began to pursue a vehicle for speeding 90 mph in a posted 45 mph zone.
 The vehicle was being driven by Sheriff Oscar Martinez Jr., who activated the emergency lights on the vehicle, after which the police stopped their pursuit.
 The county commissioners soon sent a letter to the county prosecutor asking for an investigation into alleged misuse of county vehicles.
-In January of 2022, Martinez was indicted on charges of resisting law enforcement and reckless driving.
-Martinez called the indictment a "witch hunt" and ran for office in the 2022 election despite it.
+In January 2022, Martinez was indicted on charges of resisting law enforcement and reckless driving.
+Martinez called the indictment a "witch hunt" and nevertheless ran for office in the 2022 election.
+In February 2024, Martinez pleaded guilty to reckless driving, a misdemeanor, in exchange for a felony charge of resisting law enforcement to be dropped by prosecutors and was sentenced to sixty days probation.